teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .hands_on}

-When you have finished this step, remember to redo it one last time also for the second poem.
+When you have finished this step, remember to redo it for the second poem.

 ## Sub-step with **Replace**